chengcli/cup/cups/cup-3.rst

 For each air parcel, the ``ToMoleFraction`` method is called to convert the unit of composition to mole fractions.
 Then the optical properties of each absorber are calculated and stored in the ``tau_``, ``ssa_``, and ``pmom_`` arrays.
-These arrays are internal arrays of the ``RadiationBand`` object that stores the optical properties of the air column at each spectral bin (grid point).
+These arrays are internal arrays of the ``RadiationBand`` object that store the optical properties of the air column at each spectral bin (grid point).
 They differ from band aggregates such as ``btau``, ``bssa``, and ``bpmom`` in that the latter are the optical properties of the whole band, which are